team-challenge-projects/bazario-backend/README.md

 Endpoints, dto, and enum are generated according to this documentation.

+To reduce ddos attacks, rate limiting is applied to endpoints.

+User registration takes place in two stages.
+First, we fill out the registration form and temporarily store it in the cache.
+Then we send the user a verification link by email.
+After verification, we write the data from the cache to the database if the link has not yet expired.

 Files are uploaded to the remote service one at a time to avoid losses under heavy loads.
 However, you need to bind them to the file owner, so you first create the owner (ad, category, user)